Gaukharik/youtube-alarm-clock/Readme.md

 ## Install

-To install the game in your terminal, follow the steps below:
+To install the alarm in your terminal, follow the steps below:

 1. git clone https://github.com/Gaukharik/youtube-alarm-clock
 2. cd youtube-alarm-clock